Summertime Drowning Accidents

 • Lost wages, including future lost wages and anticipated social security payments

-Contact The Kryder Law Group today to discuss the details of your case and find out what your case may be worth.
+Contact The Kryder Law Group, LLC Accident and Injury Lawyers today to discuss the details of your case and find out what your case may be worth.
 There is no amount of money that can bring back your loved one, but a monetary recovery may help you and your family move on with your lives.
 And, if the tragedy was caused by someone else’s negligence, you may be able to prevent future drownings from happening.

-Survivors of drowning accidents oftentimes suffer catastrophic injuries such as brain death that affects them and their families forever.
-If you were the survivor of a wrongful drowning accident, you are entitled to damages for:
+Survivors and injured victims of drowning accidents often suffer catastrophic injuries such as brain death that affects them and their families forever.
+If you were the survivor of a drowning accident, you may be entitled to damages for:

 • Past and future pain and suffering